 There was a time when you could have found a great number of Buddhist monasteries and universities here.
 And this area also has various rock shelters and cave temples which include Akka Mahadevi Bhilam, Dattatreya Bhilam, Kadalivanam, and a few more.

 This place came under the protection of Project Tiger in the year 1983.
 It is interesting to know that before 1947, the southern half of this reserve was under the control of British India whereas the Northern part was controlled by the princely state of Hyderabad.
 In 1983, there were around 40 tigers in this reserve whereas, by 1989, the number had increased up to 90 in its population.

-River Krishna.
 The river moves gracefully through the Nallamala hills and the wide horizon lets you witness the beauty of dawning and dusking skies.
-Here you get to find a very wide range of reptiles, pythons, delicate shelled turtles and big crocodile species along with an abundance of nature.
+Here you get to find a very wide range of reptiles, pythons, delicate shelled turtles, and big crocodile species along with an abundance of nature.

-Experience the Timber Species of Trees.
 The forest is enriched with thick timber species.
-Some of the local names which have been given to them are Nallamadi, Chirumanu and so forth.
+Some of the local names which have been given to them are Nallamadi, Chirumanu, and so forth.
 Apart from that, the teak forest is another spot that can be explored where deers, sambars, and nilgais can be seen.
 If you are a wildlife lover then this is definitely the place for you to visit, at least once.

-By Air.
 Telangana is very well connected via the air route.
-The Rajiv Gandhi International Airport is the major airport connecting all the major flights via other cities and countries.
+The Rajiv Gandhi International Airport, Hyderabad is the major airport connecting all the major flights via other cities and countries.
 It has good connectivity to other Indian cities.
-For traveling to Nagarjunasagar Wildlife Sanctuary it will take you an approximate time frame of around 1 to 2 hours, depending upon your location.
+For travelling to Nagarjunasagar Wildlife Sanctuary it will take you an approximate time frame of around 1 to 2 hours, depending upon your location.